mit-oidc-client/mit-oidc-client/README.md

   - Provides logic for how to use those tokens to request information about users
 - [Support developer documentation](#developer-information) for how to use our template and how OpenID Connect works
 - Implementation of OpenPubKey, which is a client-side extension that extends the OIDC protcol and adds to its security by allowing for secure signing and verification of messages.
-  - As an example usage, we provide a simple chatroom service that uses this feature.
+  - As an example usage, we provide a simple chatroom service (in /frontend/src/chatroom and /backend/src/chatroom) that uses this feature.
 Users can verify the signature of messages to check if they actually came from the declared user.

+## Background

-## What is OpenID Connect?
+### What is OpenID Connect?

+OpenID Connect is a protocal that builds on top of OAuth2.0.
+It is important to note the difference between the two.
+OAuth2.0 provides *authorization*, or permission to access certain resources from one application to another on behalf of the resource owner.
+On the other hand, OIDC provides *authentication*, or identity of the resource owner.
+An illustrative guide can be found [here](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc).
+The OIDC flow returns an ID Token, which is a JWT that can be decoded to extract authenticated information such as name and email of the resource owner.

-## Extension: OpenPubKey
+### Extension: OpenPubKey

 As an extension to providing authentication via MIT OpenID Connect (OIDC) service, we supply the client with a [PK Token](https://eprint.iacr.org/2023/296) generated from the client's ID Token.
 The PK Token is a committment of a public/private key pair to the ID Token, which augments the method of authentication from Bearer's Authentication to Proof-of-Possession.
 This protocol is built upon and is fully compatible with the OpenID Connect service.
 We will show a possible use case of PK Tokens with an implementation of an authenticated chatroom.